daler/dotfiles/docs/vim.rst

 the ``which-key`` plugin, many of these are also discoverable by hitting the first key and then waiting a second for the menu to pop up.

 These are defined in :file:`lua/mappings.lua`.

-Mappings that require a plugin are configured in the respective plugin's :file:`lua/plugins/*.lua` file.
+**Mappings that use a plugin** are configured in the respective plugin's :file:`lua/plugins/*.lua` file, so check below for more mappings.

-Modes ``n``, ``i``, ``v`` refer to normal, insert and visual respectively.

 .. list-table::
     :header-rows: 1
     :align: left

     * - command
-      - mode
       - description

     * - :kbd:`,`
-      -
       - Remapped leader.
 Below, when you see :kbd:`<leader>` it means :kbd:`,`.

     * - :kbd:`<leader>r`
-      - n
       - Toggle relative line numbering (makes it easier to jump around lines with motion operators).

     * - :kbd:`<leader>H`
-      - n
       - Toggle highlighted search.
 Sometimes it's distracting to have all the highlights stick around.

     * - :kbd:`<leader>W`
-      - n
       - Remove all trailing spaces in the file.
 Useful when cleaning up code to commit.

     * - :kbd:`<leader>R`
-      - n, i
       - Refresh syntax highlighting.
 Useful when syntax highlighting gets wonky.

     * - :kbd:`@l`
-      - n
       - Macro to surround the line with quotes and add a trailing comma.
 Useful for making Python or R lists out of pasted text

     * - :kbd:`<leader>-`
-      - n
       - Fills in the rest of the line with "-", out to column 80.
 Useful for making section separators.

     * - :kbd:`<leader><TAB>`
-      - n
       - Useful for working with TSVs.
 Writes ``:set nowrap tabstop=`` and then leaves the cursor at the vim command bar so you can fill in a reasonble tabstop for the file you're looking at.

     * - :kbd:`<leader>\``
-      - insert or normal
       - (that's a backtick) Adds a new RMarkdown chunk and places the cursor inside it

     * - :kbd:`<leader>ry`
-      - normal
       - Used for RMarkdown; writes commonly-used YAML front matter (mnemonic: rmarkdown yaml)

     * - :kbd:`<leader>ko`
-      - n
       - Used for RMarkdown; writes an RMarkdown chunk with commonly-used knitr global options (mnemonic: knitr options)